officelearn/azure-docs.sv-se/articles/iot-pnp/quickstart-connect-pnp-device-solution-csharp.md

     Enter any key to finish
     ```

-1. Gå till _enhetens_ Terminal. du ser att kommandot har bekräftats:
+1. Gå till _enhetsterminalen,_ du ser kommandot har bekräftats:

     ```cmd/sh
     Command - blink was invoked from the service